Sweeping restrictions take effect in coronavirus response as health officials warn US is at a tipping point

-Two weeks ago, keeping at a distance from other Americans was merely a suggestion.
-Now, after US coronavirus cases jumped by more than 3,000 over six days, at least a dozen city and state leaders have turned those suggestions into orders.
+• States including New York, New Jersey, Connecticut, Ohio, Michigan and Wisconsin put a ban this week on gatherings of 50 people or more.
+Some of these are closing restaurants, though some are allowing drive-through and pickup service.

+• Miami says that, by Wednesday, it will close all entertainment businesses, like theaters, as well as fitness centers.
+Dine-in restaurants may sell food for takeout or delivery.

-Public health officials say the US has reached a tipping point -- warning that if residents don't take the call to action seriously, the country may be faced with a scenario similar to the one facing Italy.
-The European country went on total lockdown last week and has been hit harder than any other country in the region, with at least 24,747 cases of coronavirus and 1,809 deaths.
+Public health officials say the US has reached a tipping point -- warning that if residents don't take the call to action seriously, the country may approach the situation in Italy, which went on total lockdown last week and where hospitals have been overwhelmed with more than 24,000 cases.

-"We have the same number of cases that Italy had two weeks ago.
-We have a choice to make," US Surgeon General Dr. Jerome Adams said.
-"Do we want to really lean into social distancing and mitigation strategies and flatten the curve or do we just want to keep going on with business as usual and end up being Italy?"

-This week has already brought a sharp increase in both US cases and deaths.
+The faster the disease spreads, the faster physicians will get sick, leading to a difficult scenario, Dr. Carlos Del Rio, a professor at Atlanta's Emory University School of Medicine, told CNN Tuesday.

+"I'm really worried about ... having the worst possible combination: too many patients; too (few) doctors, nurses ... to take care of them."

 Closed restaurants, bars, theaters, gyms